cdklabs/cdk-verified-permissions/API.md

 public addClientId(clientId: string): void
 ```

-Add a clientId to the list.
+Add a clientId to the list The method can be called only when the Identity Source is configured with one of these configs:  - Cognito auth provider  - OIDC auth provider and ID Token Selection mode.

 ###### `clientId`<sup>Required</sup> <a name="clientId" id="@cdklabs/cdk-verified-permissions.IdentitySource.addClientId.parameter.clientId"></a>